INL/BlackLab/site/docs/guide/how-to-configure-indexing.md

       valuePath: "@speed"
 ```

-Note the use of `spanEndIsInclusive: true` to signify that the `to` attribute refers to the last token of the span, not the first token _after_ the span (which is the default, the same as how hit positions are reported by BlackLab Server).
+Note the setting `spanEndIsInclusive: true` to indicate that the `to` attribute refers to the last token of the span, not the first token _after_ the span. (`true` is the default value for this setting, but it is included here for completeness)

 The above would allow you to search for `<animal/> containing "fox"` or `<animal speed="fast" />` to find "The quick brown fox".